 Why are Balloon Releases Bad for the Environment?

-You may wonder why something as seemingly innocuous as a balloon release can be so devastating to the environment – what’s wrong with balloon releases?
+To many, the title of this blog will raise an eyebrow or two – what’s wrong with balloon releases?
 How can balloons be bad for the environment?
 They float off into the sky in a flurry of colour and romance (if at a wedding) or taking memories with them (if at a funeral), burst and land somewhere with, usually, a piece of seed paper attached which will then germinate and become flowers.
 Right?
 Wrong!
 Balloons do have a place at a wedding or event – but only if secured to the ground!
 Many people think it a wonderful idea to release balloons for a bit of a spectacle at a wedding or event, or in memory of a loved one who has passed away.
 However, there is a sinister side to balloon releases that many people are just not aware of.

 Aren’t Modern Balloons biodegradable?